kappapiana/script/README.md

 This is the second option.

+## Third thought, docx

+But I also needed that the many time (most of the time) when I have to clean up the mess of multiple internal edits with clients working in docx.
+Therefore I have added the same structure (also OOXML is an XML bunch of files zipped together) for that file, without the need to convert them in ODT as I used to do before.

+So it will also work with docx (OOXML text document), although MS Word® has a feature to change data as an afterthought (but all or none, AFAICR).

-## HOWTO
+# HOWTO

 Requires a recently updated version of Linux (I target bash 4.0, roughly), preferably git (but it's not necessary) and a working knowledge of running scripts.
+The easiest way is to clone the repository somewhere and point to the script from the command line.

 This is still work in progress, but it's now reasonably good to go.